 In or about September 2009, Morsette and another person conspired to distribute marijuana in and around the Fort Berthold Indian Reservation.
 As part of this conspiracy, Morsette began to recruit minors and young adults to be part of a gang he described as the Black Disciples.
 According to testimony at trial, Morsette used physical force and coercion to cause an adult female he had recruited for the gang to engage in commercial sex acts on the Fort Berthold Indian Reservation and in Williston and Minot.

 After his arrest in July 2010, Morsette attempted to influence this adult female’s testimony in this case and to prevent communication of information about the sexual abuse and prostitution activity to law enforcement.

 Also according to trial testimony, gang members were required to distribute marijuana for Morsette and/or engage in sexual acts with Morsette.
 Morsette used force and threats to coerce individuals he recruited for the gang into engaging in the sexual acts with him.
 Morsette also engaged in a sexual act with a minor who was physically incapable of consenting to the act due to her consumption of alcoholic beverages and drugs.

-U.S. attorneys Brendan Johnson of South Dakota and Timothy Purdon of North Dakota say the two states are seeing an increased number of human trafficking cases.
+Page 2 of 2 - U.S. attorneys Brendan Johnson of South Dakota and Timothy Purdon of North Dakota say the two states are seeing an increased number of human trafficking cases.